ecnepsnai/otto/docs/script.md

 If the destination directory for the attachment does not exist the Otto client will create it.
 The otto client will use the default mode for the directory, and set the owner to the same as the attachment.

-Attachments can be owned by specific UID/GID, and have a specific permission mode.
+Attachments can be owned by specific UID/GID or inherit the UID/GID that the script runs as, and have a specific permission mode.
 Attachments have a maximum file size of 100MiB.